Charles Addams

-Charles Samuel Addams (January 7, 1912 – September 29, 1988) was an American cartoonist known for his darkly humorous and macabre characters, signing the cartoons as Chas Addams.
-Some of his recurring characters became known as the Addams Family, and were subsequently popularized through various adaptations.
+Charles Samuel Addams (January 7, 1912 – September 29, 1988) was an American cartoonist known for his darkly humorous and macabre characters.
+Some of his recurring characters became known as the Addams Family, and were popularized through various adaptations.

 Early life

 Addams was born in Westfield, New Jersey.
-The son of Grace M. (née Spear; 1879–1943) and Charles Huey Addams (1873–1932), a piano company executive who had studied to be an architect, he was known as "something of a rascal around the neighborhood" as childhood friends recalled.
-Addams was distantly related to U.S. presidents John Adams and John Quincy Adams, despite the different spellings of their last names, and was a first cousin twice removed to noted social reformer Jane Addams.
+He was the son of Grace M. (née Spear; 1879–1943) and Charles Huey Addams (1873–1932), a piano company executive who had studied to be an architect.
+Known as "something of a rascal around the neighborhood," as childhood friends recalled, Addams was distantly related to U.S. presidents John Adams and John Quincy Adams, despite the different spellings of their last names, and was a first cousin twice removed to noted social reformer Jane Addams.

 Addams would enjoy the Presbyterian Cemetery on Mountain Avenue in Westfield as a child, where – according to author and Addams expert Ron MacCloskey – he would wonder what it was like to be dead.
 In the cartoons, his ghoulish creations lived on Cemetery Ridge with a dreadful view.

 A house on Elm Street and another on Dudley Avenue – into which police once caught him breaking and entering – are said to be the inspiration for the Addams Family mansion in his cartoons.
 College Hall, the oldest building on the current campus of the University of Pennsylvania, where Addams studied, was also an inspiration for the mansion.
 One friend said of him: "His sense of humor was a little different from everybody else's."
 He was also artistically inclined, "drawing with a happy vengeance", according to a biographer.

 His father encouraged him to draw, and Addams did cartoons for the Westfield High School yearbook, Weathervane.
 He attended Colgate University in 1929 and 1930.
-At the corners of West Kendrick and Maple Avenues in Hamilton, is another home, and myth, that may have inspired the Addams Family house.
+At 52 Maple Avenue on the corner of West Kendrick Avenue in Hamilton, is another home, and myth, that may have inspired the Addams Family house.
 He also attended the University of Pennsylvania in 1930 and 1931.
 He then studied at the Grand Central School of Art in New York City in 1931 and 1932.